yui/yui3-gallery/src/gallery-zui-rascroll/README.md

 ZUI RAScroll is a scrollView plugin to handle Horizontal scroll behaviors when a scrollView (horizontal) is be placed in another scrollView (vertical) .

+Now ZUI RAScroll also support browser native scroll, that means: If the horizontal scrollView is scrolling, the vertical page scroll will be disabled, too.

 Description
 -----------